MatteoGioia/neuron/zettelkasten/University/Deep Learning and AI/DLAI III - Linear Regression.md

 ### Recall questions

 Also see:
-- jensen's inequality and convex functions
+- jensen's inequality and convex functions (slide 8)
 - computing the gradient of matrices
+- euclidean distance (L-p norm)

 1. <details markdown=1><summary markdown="span"> What is the model for linear regression? </summary>